|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 She was torpedoed and hit by United States Navy submarine on 24 September 1943 by USS Cabrilla.
 During her a, Taiyō's anti-aircraft armament was upgraded several times.

-On August 3, 1944 arrive at Sasebo, escorting a convoy.
+On August 3, 1944 arrives at Sasebo, escorting a convoy.
 Next, proceeded to Imari Bay via Hesaki.
 On August 10, departs Imari Bay escorting convoy HI-71 bound for Singapore via Manila.
 Arrives at Mako on August 15, departs two days later bound for Manila.

 Fire breaks out in the hangar deck and many are killed, and the carrier begins to list to starboard and settles aft.
 Captain Sugino orders the port magazines flooded to compensate but at 2230 an oil tank aft on the port side exploded with tremendous force, and it was thought by some to be another torpedo hit amidships.
 It is reported most of the emergency personnel are killed and the equipment wrecked, and fire fighting and counter-flooding to check the starboard list is impossible.
 As a result of this Captain Sugino ordered all hands to the upper deck, and then to abandon ship.

 Soon after the order to abandon ship, Taiyo suffered another huge explosion and sank at 2248 at roughly 18° 10'N, 120° 22'E. Precisely how many crew and passengers were aboard when lost is unknown, an estimated at 747 - 790 died in the sinking.
 USS Rasher that claimed she sank in 28 minutes.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|